 If you tick the box to allow us to contact you after six and / or 12 months we may email you to find out what happened with your case and how helpful you found our guides or tools, and how they could be improved.

-We will keep your account and the information in it for five years after the account was created.
-No later than four weeks before the five year anniversary of opening your account we will send you an email.
-You will have the option to either keep the account or close it.
-If no action is taken by the user, the account will automatically be closed.
+We will keep your account and the information in it for five years after the account was created, or five years after the account was last accessed.
 When an Advicenow online user account closes all data related to the account is automatically removed.

 Affordable advice via Advicenow